 I think she's paid appropriately.

-Why why are you why are you?
+Why are you doing that?

-This this woman is one of these individuals that has spent her life being divisive.
+I mean, listen, I feel very strongly this woman is one of these individuals that has spent her life being divisive.

 Everything about her is a woke ideology.

-And you know, she ran a business in 1987.
+And, you know, she ran a business in 1987.

-And so I I hate to tell her this, but things have changed ever so slightly, you know, in those last 30 years.
+And so I hate to tell her this, but things have changed ever so slightly, you know, in those last 30 years.

-And I don't know if she's asleep At the switch if she doesn't care anymore because she's been in government for too long.
+And I don't know if she's asleep at the Switch, if she doesn't care anymore because she's been in government for too long.

 I'm not really sure.